tonsmets/CloudShot/README.md

 For the Python daemon I used: https://github.com/serverdensity/python-daemon

 ## Status
-This project is still a Work-In-Progress
+This project is in beta and considered done for now.

 ###To-Do's
-- [ ] Check if all screenshots are uploaded on a timed interval (and upload them if not)
+- [x] Check if all screenshots are uploaded on a timed interval (and upload them if not)
-- [ ] Check if there is a server connection, else add the screenshots to a queue
+- [x] Check if there is a server connection, else add the screenshots to a queue
-- [ ] Write .plist file to make the Python daemon start on boot
+- [x] Write .plist file to make the Python daemon start on boot
-- [ ] Think about changing the watchdog approach for a timed interval check
+- [x] Think about changing the watchdog approach for a timed interval check

 ## Introduction
 Okay, to be clear: I wrote this software just because I needed a simple way to share screenshots.
 The back-end is currently done and I'm busy writing the client.
 The client will be a daemon that runs in te background.
 When you take a screenshot, it uploads it to the server and then copies the URL to your clipboard.

 ## Installation

+### Client daemon
+Change the contents of nl.tonsmets.cloudshot.plist to suit your situation.
+Then move it to `~/Library/LaunchAgents` and load it via `launchctl load ~/Library/LaunchAgents/nl.tonsmets.cloudshot.plist` it now runs as a daemon on your Mac!

 ### Back-end
 Installing is as simple as cloning this repo: